 Under the Company's license agreement with Rush-Presbyterian-St. Luke's Medical Center, it is obligated to make royalty payments as a percentage of net sales in the United States and in countries other than the United States.

-Under the Company's license agreement with Cornell Research Foundation, Inc, it is obligated to make royalty payments as a percentage of net sales in the United States and in countries other than the United States.
+Under the Company's license agreement with Cornell Research Foundation, Inc., it is also obligated to pay Cornell an annual royalty on certain sales of Ampyra, subject to a minimum annual royalty requirement of \$25,000.